Graduate Offer Holder Hub

 The College and University provides extensive support for students with disabilities and long-term health conditions, including sensory or mobility impairments, specific learning difficulties, autistic spectrum conditions and mental health difficulties.
 Support is tailored to individual needs, and may include study support, examination adjustments and domestic arrangements.
 Please see the Disability Advisory Service’s website for detailed information about adjustments, support, and funding.

 If you have a disability or long-term health condition please get in touch with us, even if you don’t think that you will need any support.
-The College’s Student Support Advisor is always happy to talk to all offer holders about disability, or about any other concerns or worries whatsoever.
-The College’s Chaplain and Welfare Co-ordinator is also available for support and advice.
+The College’s Welfare Co-Ordinator is always happy to talk to all offer holders about disability, or about any other concerns or worries.
+The College’s Nurse, Counsellor, and Disability Co-Ordinator are also available for support and advice.

 -